Imri Ziv: Life and education

-Born in Hod HaSharon, in Israel, to a family of Ashkenazi Jewish (Romanian-Jewish, Polish-Jewish, Austrian-Jewish, and Russian-Jewish) descent.
+Born in Hod HaSharon Israel, on 12 September 1991, to a family of Ashkenazi Jewish (Romanian-Jewish, Polish-Jewish, Austrian-Jewish, and Ukrainian-Jewish) descent.
 Ziv studied at Ilan Ramon High School.
 While doing his obligatory military service, he practiced in a musical band of the Education and Youth Corps Unit of the Israel Defense Forces.
 For university, he studied a degree in communication sciences at the Interdisciplinary Center in Herzliya.

 Imri says that since he was a child he has had a talent for easily learning languages.
 He speaks fluent Spanish with an Argentinian accent, as his Spanish teacher was from Buenos Aires.
+In June 2023, Imri came out as gay.